Livingston Hopkins: Early life

 'Early Appreciation', referencing the artist's schooldays (from 'On the Hop', 1904).

 Livingston Hopkins was born on 7 July 1846 in the United States of America, on a farm at Bellefontaine in Logan County, Ohio, the son of Daniel Hopkins and his wife Sarah (née Carter).
 The family, with Puritan roots, had migrated from the New England region to the Ohio frontier.
 Livingston was the thirteenth of fourteen children.
-His family were Methodists, and his upbringing was somewhat hard and puritanical.
 His father died in 1849 when Livingston was aged three years, leaving his mother a widow with nine surviving children.
 In 1850 the family was living at Lake Township in Logan County.
 In July 1854 the widowed Sarah Hopkins married Silas McClish at Shelby in Ohio.
 In 1860 the family was living at Kalida in Putnam County.

 Young Livingston had an early interest in drawing and was educated at schools at Bellafontaine, Kalida and Toledo until the age of fourteen.
 Hopkins fondly remembered an early schoolmaster named Mr. Gudgeon.
 When Livingston began to draw caricatures of the teacher, Gudgeon received the drawings with tolerant amusement and encouraged his pupil to preserve his artwork in a scrapbook.
 In about 1853, when he was aged seven years, Livingston was placed into the care of an older brother and his wife at Toledo (at the western end of Lake Erie), where he attended a much larger school.
 After leaving school in about 1860 Hopkins worked in a variety of positions, during which he continued to develop his artistic skills, producing sketches and illustrations for private circulation.

 In May 1864 Hopkins, then aged seventeen, left a clerical position and enlisted in the 130th Ohio Volunteer Regiment to serve in the American Civil War.
 The regiment was one of the volunteer units raised for 100-day service in the Union Army.
 The short-term lightly trained troops were placed in rear areas to protect communication and supply points in order to free regular troops for Ulysses S. Grant’s push on the Confederate capital of Richmond, Virginia.
 Hopkins' unit was initially stationed at Washington, D.C.
 The artist later recalled an occasion when President Lincoln and his officers rode through the lines of the regimental encampment.
 After the Union attack on Richmond had been resisted by the Confederate forces and opposing trench-lines were established in the vicinity of Richmond and Petersburg, the Ohio volunteers were sent behind the frontline to protect a semaphore station used for transmitting official messages.
 During his military service Hopkins spent much of his time erecting pickets along the trench-lines near Petersburg and "relieving his boredom by drawing".
 The regiment's period of service ended in September 1864, after which Hopkins re-entered civilian life.